Resource Library: Executive Career Center

 12 Steps to a New Career is the most comprehensive and authoritative career change book for executives and others at a senior level.
 It explains what you need to do, why it is important, when you need to do it, and it then illustrates how to do it.
 Whether you are making a job change or think you may need to consider changing your career direction, 12 Steps to a New Career will help you to develop your strategy and then coach you through the entire process.

 The book explains the entire career change process for executives in detail.
-It also includes many exercises and worksheets you can complete that will help you to prepare yourself and be able to communicate your value proposition more effectively to those that have the power to employ you.
-I knew that completing those worksheets would be difficult if you had to use them in the book.
-Consequently, this section includes all the worksheets you can download and complete.
-There is no cost to download any of the worksheets.
+It also includes exercises and worksheets that will help you to prepare yourself and be able to communicate your value proposition more effectively to those whose help you will need and to those that have the power to employ you.
+I knew that completing those worksheets would be difficult if you had to use them bound in a 6- by 9-inch book.
+Consequently, this section lists the worksheets and exercises (in letter size) you can download and use at no additional cost.

 Three are three lengthy documents that I was not able to include in the book due to the subject matter or my desire to keep them current.
 You can download and review them here:

 - Executive Career Change Resources – Reference 4.1